django-cms/django-cms/docs/upgrade/django-6.1-compatibility-audit.md

 The [official `fail_silently` guidance](https://docs.djangoproject.com/en/6.1/howto/mailers-migration/#replacing-fail-silently)
 recommends intent-specific exception handling rather than the boolean argument.

-- In the missing-page error path, `fail_silently` was omitted and `Exception` is caught: this is an error reporter where mail failure must not replace the original response.
+- In the missing-page error path, `fail_silently` was omitted and transport errors represented by `OSError` are caught.
+This is an error reporter where mail failure must not replace the original response, while unexpected errors still propagate.
 - `cms.utils.mail.send_mail()` preserves its public `fail_silently` argument
   for django CMS API compatibility but calls `message.send()` without the deprecated Django argument.
-It catches broadly when suppression is requested and re-raises otherwise; tests cover both branches.
+It suppresses `OSError` when requested and re-raises it otherwise; other exceptions always propagate.
+Tests cover each branch and successful multipart delivery.
 - On Django 6.1, the locmem backend is configured as:

   ```python